 Asthma is an inflammatory lung disease that can lead to mild to severe symptoms.
 In most cases, asthma symptoms can be controlled by avoiding triggers, the use of daily medications, and other treatment options.
 The term "severe asthma" refers to asthma that remains uncontrolled despite this treatment, including asthma in patients who stopped treatments or therapies owing to a lack of response.
 Severe asthma is a heterogeneous condition that consists of such phenotypes as eosinophilic asthma.

-Are you up-to-date on new therapies and the 2019 GINA guideline recommendations for severe asthma?
+How much do you know about severe asthma?
 Test your knowledge with this quick quiz.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.